Lispectree/web-security-labs/vulnerabilities/authentication/featured/lab-01-username-enumeration.md

 ---

 ## Short overview
-This lab demonstrates how an attacker can identify valid usernames by analyzing differences in server responses during login attempts.
-Even subtle variations in messages, HTTP status codes, or response lengths can leak account existence.
+In this lab, I explored how subtle differences in server responses can reveal valid usernames.
+Even when error messages appear generic, some responses leak information about account existence.

 ## Goal
-- Identify valid usernames without access to credentials.
+- Identify valid usernames using response differences.
-- Understand how response differences reveal sensitive information in authentication flows.
+- Understand how attackers can infer account existence from server behavior.

 ## Environment & tools
-- Lab: PortSwigger Web Security Academy (controlled lab)
+- Lab: PortSwigger Web Security Academy
-- Tools: Browser + Burp Suite (Proxy and Intruder) to capture requests, automate testing, and analyze response differences.
+- Tools: Browser + Burp Suite (Proxy, Intruder)

 ---

-## Step-by-step (sanitized, lab-only)

-### 1) Capture the login request
+## My steps (narrative, sanitized)

-1. Visit the login page and submit invalid credentials.
+1. I started by submitting invalid credentials on the login page while Burp Suite was capturing requests.
-2. In Burp Suite, go to **Proxy > HTTP history** and locate the POST `/login` request.
-3. Highlight the username parameter and send it to **Burp Intruder**.

-### 2) Identify valid usernames
-1. In Intruder, the username parameter is automatically set as the payload position (`§username§`).
-Keep the password static.
+2. I sent the POST `/login` request to **Burp Intruder** and observed that the username parameter was automatically highlighted as a payload position.
-2. Use a **Sniper attack** with a **Simple list payload type**, loading candidate usernames.
+3. I kept the password static and selected a **Sniper attack**, loading a list of candidate usernames.
-3. Start the attack and examine the **Length** (or response content) column in the results.
-4. Identify the username that triggers a response different from the others (e.g., “Incorrect password” vs “Invalid username”).
-This indicates a valid account.

-### 3) Verify the account
-1. Once the valid username is identified, you can optionally continue testing with password candidates in a controlled lab environment.
-2. Capture sanitized screenshots showing the response difference without exposing real credentials.
+4. When the attack completed, I examined the **Length** column of the responses.
+Most invalid usernames returned identical responses, but one username triggered a different response: “Incorrect password.”
+This confirmed that the account existed.
+5. I repeated the test to verify consistency and noted the valid username.

 ---

-## What I observed (sanitized)
+## My observations (sanitized)
-- Most invalid usernames produced a generic “Invalid username” message.
-- One username triggered a different response: “Incorrect password,” confirming the account exists.
-- The observation was consistent across repeated attempts.
+- Differences in response messages revealed the existence of a valid account.
+- Automated testing with Burp Intruder helped quickly identify the valid username.
+- The response variation was subtle but consistent, making it a reliable indicator.

- `images/lab-01-username-enum.png` —
+ `images/lab-01-username-enum.png`

 ---

 ## Mitigation
-- Always return generic error messages for failed login attempts (e.g., “Invalid credentials”).
+- Always return generic error messages for failed login attempts.
 - Implement rate-limiting and account lockout policies to prevent automated enumeration.
-- Monitor and log suspicious login attempts.
+- Monitor login attempts for suspicious patterns.

 ---

 ## Lessons learned
-- Even minor differences in server responses can reveal user existence.
+- Even minor variations in server responses can leak sensitive information.
-- Automated tools like Burp Intruder make it easier to detect these differences in a controlled, safe environment.
-- Authentication flows must avoid giving attackers any clues about account validity.
+- Automated tools allow safe, controlled testing of authentication flows.
+- Uniform error handling is essential to prevent username enumeration attacks.